marquisDecarabia/KUBG/course_2/README.md

-### В основном сохранились только 2 проекта из дисциплины "Веб-дизайн и веб-программирование".
+### 2 projects (tasks) from "web-design & development" university course.

- - travel_blog - сайт-блог о путешествиях
+ - travel_blog - small blog about traveling. all articles are piece of cake
- - business_card_anna_kolobova - сайт для фотографа-одногруппницы
+ - business_card_anna_kolobova - photographer portfolio website for my university friend